University Lecturer in Digital Communications and Signal Processing

 Telephone: +44 1223 7 66767

-My research interests are broadly in communications and information processing for networks, and include information theory, coding, compression, and statistical inference.
+My research interests are broadly in include information theory, communications, statistical inference and learning.
 A more detailed description of my work can be found here.

 - 4F5: Advanced Communications and Coding